Rage Against the Machine (album): Artwork and packaging

 The self-immolation of Thích Quảng Đức in June 1963 in resistance to South Vietnam's persecution of Buddhists.
-The Pulitzer-winning photograph was used as inspiration for the album's cover art.
+The photograph was used as inspiration for the album's cover art.

 The cover features a crop of Malcolm Browne's famous photograph of the self-immolation of Thích Quảng Đức, a Vietnamese Buddhist monk, in Saigon in 1963.

 The songs on Rage Against the Machine all feature political messages.
 Activists such as Provisional IRA hunger striker Bobby Sands and Black Panther Party founder Huey P. Newton are listed in the "Thanks For Inspiration" section.
 Also thanked were Ian and Alec MacKaye.

 The lyrics for each song were printed in the album booklet with the exception of those for "Killing in the Name", which were omitted; the booklet reads "2.
 KILLING IN THE NAME", skips the lyrics and continues with the next song.

 The statement "no samples, keyboards or synthesizers used in the making of this record" can be found at the end of the sleeve notes.
 Similar statements were made in the band's subsequent albums.
 The band also refer to themselves as "Guilty Parties" for each album.